 - Wired: With the headset still plugged in, restart the phone.

 - Wireless: Charge the wireless headset completely.

 - Turn off Bluetooth on the phone and turn it on again.

 - If the problem continues, contact the phone manufacturer concerning their headset support.

-- Add the contact to your phone book, and confirm their name is spelled correctly there.
+- Add the contact to your phone book and confirm their name is spelled correctly.